 - Seventy-nine percent of fatal construction site falls occurred at non-union construction sites in recent years, indicating that non-union construction workers may be at an even greater risk of serious injury or death than unionized construction workers.

-If you’ve been injured in a workplace accident, the experienced New York construction accident attorneys at Wingate, Russotti, Shapiro & Halperin, LLP can help.
+If you’ve been injured in a workplace accident, the experienced New York construction accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP can help.
 Contact us today for a free and confidential consultation.